-Brown Signs Contract with the Minnesota Timberwolves
+Brown signs contract with the Minnesota Timberwolves

 MANHATTAN, Kan.
-(K-State Athletics) – Former Kansas State guard Barry Brown, Jr., has signed a contract with the Minnesota Timberwolves, the organization announced on Monday (October 14).
+(KSNW) – Former Kansas State guard Barry Brown, Jr., has signed a contract with the Minnesota Timberwolves, the organization announced on Monday (October 14).

 Brown, who appeared in seven games for the Timberwolves in the 2019 MGM Resorts NBA Summer League in Las Vegas from July 5-15, is expected to spend a majority of his time with their G-League affiliate, the Iowa Wolves, during the upcoming 2019-20 season.